Get Help With Delayed Immigration Cases

 And so he asked me, “Listen, why should I bother doing a mandamus lawsuit to resolve the delay over the processing of this visa?
 Because the president’s most recent proclamation bars the issuance of visas that are connected to asylum.”
 And I said, “Well, I don’t agree with that.”

 And he argued with me.
 He was combative.
 And he said, “Look, I contacted the consulate.
 And the consulate in Cairo told me that they could not issue the visa for me because of the president’s proclamation.”

 He had asked the consulate, “Please, I want to know.
 Are asylee relative visas banned by President Trump’s proclamation or are they exempt?”
 And the consulate in Cairo said, “We cannot process those cases due to the president’s proclamation.”

 Do Not Take Legal Advice From The Consulate

 I have a few important things to say about this.
 First of all, do not take your legal advice from the consulate.
 They don’t care about you.
 Their job is not to advocate for you.
 They don’t give out legal advice to people.
 And they don’t necessarily even know what the law is.

 So if you’re sending an anonymous email to the consulate and you’re getting back a response, this might have been an automated response.
 We don’t know.
 But you should never ever take legal advice from a consulate, a USCIS officer or anyone else.
 These people are not friends.
 They’re not on your side.
 They may not be lawyers.

 If you need legal advice, contact me.
 If you don’t want to contact me, contact another lawyer.
-Or contact me and then get a second opinion from another lawyer.
+Or contact me and then get a second opinion from another immigration lawyer near you.
 But do not take legal advice from the consulate.